 There are three main conditions students must meet to qualify for student finance:

 If eligible for student finance you can receive a tuition fee loan to cover the cost of your College tuition fees.
-You will only commence repaying this loan when you have left your course and are earning over £17,495 a year.Further Information
+You will only commence repaying this loan when you have left your course and are earning over the student loan repayment threshold.Further Information

 A maintenance loan can help cover your living costs throughout the academic year.
 Any full time student who is eligible for student finance is eligible to receive a Maintenance Loan.
 The amount you can get depends on your household income.